Useful Information on Fowey for your Stay

 Readymoney Beach

-This is the closest beach to the apartment, a short stroll along the road.
-So good for an early morning dip, you can easily come back home for a shower after.
+The beach is at the end of the Esplanade/ Tower Park down Readymoney Rd, just a short distance from Marners Rock No.3, and about 15 mins walk from Marners Rock Nos.
+1&2.
+So good for an early morning dip, you can easily come back home for a shower after your swim.
 This is a small beach with a rather quaint castellated building housing a beach shop offering a small range of beach toys, coffees and ice cream.
 There is a public WC adjacent to the shop.
 Dogs are not permitted on the beach between 10 am and 6 pm at certain times of the year – please observe the signs.

 There are a few quieter beaches further along the coast if you head up towards St Catherine’s Castle and keep walking.
-Not for the faint-hearted but a lovely walk and quieter/prettier beaches particularly Polridmouth Beach.
-This is a larger beach but can only be accessed by foot either from Coombe Farm car park and down the hill or along the coastal path from Readymoney Beach.
-About 40 mins walk from Readymoney but worth the walk.
-In high season there is an honesty box/supply of cold drinks and ice cream.
+Not for the faint-hearted but a lovely walk and quieter/prettier beaches, particularly Polridmouth Beach.
+This is a larger beach but can only be accessed on foot, either from Coombe Farm car park and down the hill or along the coastal path from Readymoney Beach.
+It is about a 40-minute walk from Readymoney but worth the walk.
+In high season, there is an honesty box – supplying cold drinks and ice cream.

-The picture above the bed in the Master Bedroom was painted by a friend and is of Polridmouth Beach.
+The picture above the bed in the Master Bedroom of Marners Rock No.3 is of Polridmouth Beach and was painted by a friend.

 Polkerris Beach

-This beach is a short drive out of Fowey down a very steep and narrow road with a parking area just up the hill from the beach.
-It is a medium-sized sandy cove with a small village shop, pub and Sam’s Beach bistro.
-Some equipment rental is available in peak summer months for the more sporty visitors but equally popular with families with young children.
+This beach is a short drive out of Fowey, down a very steep and narrow road with a parking area just up the hill from the beach.
+It is a medium-sized sandy cove with a small village shop, The Rashleigh Inn and Sam’s Beach bistro.
+Some sporting equipment rental (body boards, kayaks) is available in peak summer months for the more sporty visitors but equally popular with families with young children.
+Sometimes there is a mobile wood-fired sauna.

 Par Beach

 This beach is sandy and safe, as the water is shallow for a long distance.
 There is parking and public WC’s just beyond the beach, and a shop/café and pub nearby.
-Par Beach is not lifeguarded, and dogs are permitted on the beach throughout the year.
+Par Beach is not lifeguarded, and dogs are permitted on the beach all year round.

 Porthpean Beach